 - 1 - Poor

 The readers' points in each section are supported by specific examples from the text, complete with page numbers.
 Please note: our page citation format indicates tenths of a page.
 So, "14.6" means "sixty percent of the way down page fourteen."
-A more in-depth overview of the issues considered can be found here.

-In addition to assigning scores for individual categories, each reader is asked to issue an overall recommendation for the script (Strong Pass, Pass, Consider, Recommend, and Strong Recommend), supported by an Overall paragraph which summarizes their decision.
+In addition to assigning scores for individual categories, each reader is asked to issue an overall recommendation for the script (Strong Pass, Pass, Consider, Recommend, or Strong Recommend), supported by an Overall paragraph which summarizes their decision.
 Generally speaking, a "Pass" is given when the reader feels the script would benefit from further development prior to being shared with producers and financiers.
 A "Consider" is given to material the reader feels investors could consider financing in its present state, with some reservations.
 "Recommends" are reserved for screenplays that the reader feels are ready for production, with little or no revision.
 A "Strong Pass" is issued to scripts whose structure or formatting issues notably distract from the story.
 A "Strong Recommend" is issued to scripts that not only display a mastery of story mechanics, but are also making award-worthy contributions to their subject matter or genre.

 When coverage is submitted, the individual scores and overall decisions are processed by an algorithm which weights each section based on degree of importance.
 For example, "Originality" is not weighted as strongly as "Character;" nor is "Tone" as important as "Conflict."